adamkl/partial-promise-proxy/README.md

-# graphql-promise-proxy
+# partial-promise-proxy

-wraps an object in a proxy that allows access to an id field while the remaining fields are retrieved asynchronously
+Combines a partially defined object with a function that returns a promise of the rest of the partial object.
+Any properties defined in the initial partial object will be available immediately, while other properties will wait for the resolution of the promise.